pawelpolak2/agentkit/typescript/agentkit/src/action-providers/vaultsfyi/README.md

 ## Overview

 The VaultsfyiActionProvider is designed to work with EvmWalletProvider for blockchain interactions.
-It provides a set of actions that enable [describe the main purpose/functionality].
+It provides a set of actions that enable users to interact with onchain yield opportunities.

 ## Directory Structure